-The IDP is an instrument of both local mobilization and intersectoral and intergovernmental coordination, and covers the breadth of the local program.
+The IDP is an instrument of both local mobilization and intersect oral and intergovernmental coordination, and covers the breadth of the local program.
 Hence, it must be viewed as the confluence of all planning, budgeting and investment in the Big 5 Hlabisa municipal area and must incorporate and illustrate national, provincial and district policy directives.

 The plan also seeks to integrate and balance the economic, ecological and social pillars of sustainability without compromising effective service delivery.
-In view of the commitment to the local agenda, it is imperative that there must be institutional capacity and know-how, as both are required to implement and coordinate the efforts needed across sectors and spheres of Government former Big 5 False Bay and Hlabisa Local Municipality, initiated by the Demarcations Board in terms of the Municipal Structures Act.
+In view of the commitment to the local agenda, it is imperative that there must be institutional capacity and know-how, as both are required to implement and coordinate the efforts needed across sectors and spheres of Government.